sanju-rana/Portfolio_website/README.md

 # Sanju Rana — Portfolio
 This repository contains the source code for my personal portfolio website.
-It is a clean, responsive static website that presents my education, experience, projects, skills, achievements, and contact information.
+It showcases my background as a Computer Science Engineering student, including my education, skills, projects, internship experience, and achievements.

-The site is built using semantic HTML and modern CSS, making it lightweight, accessible, and easy to deploy on platforms like GitHub Pages or Vercel.
+The portfolio is designed to present my technical profile in a clean and modern way.
+It is built using HTML, CSS, and JavaScript, focusing on responsive design, smooth user experience, and accessibility.

 ## Features
-- Hero section with profile photo and call-to-action buttons
+- Modern hero section with profile image and introduction
 - Education and experience timeline
-- Projects section with links to source code and live demos
+- Projects section highlighting my development work
-- Skills, achievements, and contact section
+- Skills and achievements section
+- Contact section for professional connections
-- Fully responsive layout for mobile, tablet, and desktop
+- Fully responsive design for mobile, tablet, and desktop
-- Accessible and semantic HTML structure
+- Clean and semantic HTML structure

 ## Technologies Used
 - HTML5
 - CSS3
-- Scrpit
+- Javascript

 ## Project Structure